 - There is text and it’s unreadable

-Humor is fun, but it can become the opposite when it exceeds a certain threshold which is situation depended.
+Humor is fun, but it can become the opposite when used in excess.

 You surely had an embarrassing moment in your life when a joke has told, the threshold has exceeded and the joke became an inappropriate one.

-You have to know this threshold for each piece content you’re putting a GIF on.
+You have to know this threshold for each piece of content you’re putting a GIF on.

 An article about long-term care insurance will absolutely make some people feel very confused if it will contain any GIF which is not 100% to the topic and showing super relevant things.

-In the other hand, an article explaining the benefits of your new software updates can definitely make people feel more excited if it contains a good GIF.
+On the other hand, an article explaining the benefits of your new software updates can definitely make people feel more excited if it contains good GIF.

 So please, have a correct filling about who’s going to see your content and

 Being sarcastic is a progressive humor skill.
-If its unknown what exactly passes in your content consumers head, it might be better to skip sarcasm because bad sarcasm can be harmful compared to inaccurate humor.
-Make sure your witty and not silly.
+If it’s unknown what exactly passes in your content consumer’s head, it might be better to skip sarcasm because bad sarcasm can be harmful compared to inaccurate humor.
+The GIF you use is witty and not silly.

 Where to Place GIFs

-A lot of benefits are waiting to those who understand how to place GIFs correctly in their content.
+A lot of benefits are waiting for those who understand how to place GIFs correctly in their content.

-Borring articles can be magical if they open their heart to GIFs, just like this article.
+Boring articles can pop if you add Gifs to them.
 If you do put them in your articles, make sure they fit into the requirements for a good GIF written above.

 Want to make your post more attractive and boost engagement?
 Add a GIF to it.